Atticdm/getsocialvideobot/video-bot/README.md

 # Video Bot

-A Telegram bot that downloads public Facebook videos and sends them back to users as files.
+A Telegram bot that downloads public videos from multiple platforms and sends them back to users as files.

 ## Features